Posting on Social Media Is Easy, But Good Marketing Isn’t

 When I manage social media for a client, I don’t just create “something to post.”
 I look at the bigger picture:

-I plan ahead so you’re not scrambling for last minute content.
+I plan ahead so you’re not looking for last minute content.
 I create posts that reflect your brand, not generic filler.
 And I track performance so we know what’s working and what’s not.

 Before vs. after – how it usually looks